 Q. Is the nutrition training based primarily on supplement use or can the techniques be used with herbs and foods?

 A. Our primary focus is a properly prepared, nutrient-dense diet.
 However, we do discuss supplementation throughout our curriculums.
 Our Functional Evaluation techniques are most commonly used with supplements and herbal remedies, but foods can be used as well.

 Q. What is included in the curriculums?
 What is required for certification?

 A. The course curriculum includes anatomy and physiology, basic chemistry concepts and the science of food and its nutritional components.
 Students also learn how to identify and address imbalances in the body and intervene with nutrition to improve overall health.
-In order to become certified, you will need to complete all required reading, homework, book reports, community project, outside client/practitioner folders, review audio and video lecture content online, attend any required workshops, and pass a written and practical midterm and final exam.
-More details are available in the Course Catalogue.
+In order to become certified, you will need to complete all required reading, homework, book reports, community project, outside client/practitioner folders, review audio and video lecture content online, attend any required workshops, and pass a written and practical midterm and

 Q. How is this nutrition programs different from other courses?